Eco Tree Care - Tree Surgery Woodland Management Tree Surgeons Tree Surgeon Stump Grinding Herts Essex

 These two are...

-Hawthorn and Blackthorn typically make up 50% of the native hedges that we plant the remaining 50% is made up of a selection of the following species.
+Hawthorn and Blackthorn typically make up 50% of the native hedges that we plant.
+The remaining 50% is made up of a selection of the following species.
 Also native to our hedgerows...

 The Field Maple (Acer campestre) is a fast growing native plant with young foliage tinged red, turning to green, then yellow in autumn.
 Small greenish-yellow flowers in spring followed by winged seeds in autumn.
 Often found in hedgerows as component shrub or as hedging tree

 The Common Alder (Alnus glutinosa) is often found in hedgerows, it produces yellow catkins in March and attractive false cones, which provide a good supply of bird food in spring.
-Often seen in wet environments it is particularly suited to boggy ground, not suitable for chalky soils.
+Often seen in wet environments it is particularly suited to boggy ground, but not suitable for chalky soils.
 It is also particularly useful where rabbits or stock could damage the bark as it is rarely eaten by them.

 Hazel (Corylus avellana) is a beautiful slender, many stemmed tree that is often found as a component of native hedges.
 Useful for wildlife and humans alike because of its nut production.
 It also has beautiful long yellow catkins in the spring and globular like leaves.
 Responds well to being continually cut, so is adaptable to being a hedgerow shrub